-After fertilization, an egg starts travelling through fallopian tube to implant itself on uterine walls.
-It is here that he undergoes development process to become an embryo, next a fetus and lastly a baby.
+After fertilization, an egg starts traveling through the fallopian tube to implant itself on uterine walls.
+It is here that your child undergoes development process to become an embryo, next to a fetus and lastly a baby.

-In 5th week of first trimester the three layers of embryo starts developing in different body parts and organs.
-By the end of first trimester all major organs are in place.
-Body tissues develop in to legs and arms, pancreas start producing insulin, liver starts secreting bile and ovaries and testes are growing depending upon the sex of a baby.
+In 5th week of first trimester, the three layers of the embryo start developing in different body parts and organs.
+By the end of the first trimester, all major organs are in place.
+Body tissues develop into legs and arms, the pancreas starts producing insulin, the liver starts secreting bile and ovaries and testes are growing depending upon the sex of your child.

 What to Expect During Your First Trimester